 Between 2015 and 2022: Tenants' and household insurance experienced an average inflation rate of 0.38% per year.
 In other words, tenants' and household insurance costing $20 in the year 2015 would cost $20.54 in 2022 for an equivalent purchase.
 Compared to the overall inflation rate of 2.94% during this same period, inflation for tenants' and household insurance was lower.

-In the year 2015: Pricing changed by 3.20%, above the average yearly change for tenants' and household insurance during the 2015-2017 time period.
-Compared to inflation for all items in 2015 (0.12%), price inflation for tenants' and household insurance was much higher.
+In the year 2015: Pricing changed by 3.20%, which is above the average yearly change for tenants' and household insurance during the 2015-2022 time period.
+Compared to inflation for all items in 2015 (0.12%), inflation for tenants' and household insurance was much higher.